Nea Madytos

-Nea Madytos (Νέα Μάδυτος) is a village and a community of the Volvi municipality.
+Nea Madytos (Νέα Μάδυτος) is a village and a community of the Volvi municipality in northern Greece.
 Before the 2011 local government reform it was part of the municipality of Madytos, of which it was a municipal district and the seat.
 The 2021 census recorded 1,369 inhabitants in the village.
 The community of Nea Madytos covers an area of 34.705 km^{2}.

 It was founded in the mid-1920s by refugees originating from Madytos (present Eceabat, Turkey).